10 tips for conducting market research with children & young people

 6. Choose the right methodology

-Also be mindful of age ranges - five year olds will have very different abilities to ten year olds, for example, and you don’t want to hold the group back.
+Also be mindful of age ranges when choosing your methodology - five-year-olds will have very different abilities to 10-year-olds, for example, and you don’t want to hold the group back.

 7. Mix it up!